sillyfrog/aws-eks-fargate-alb-example/helm/README.md

 ## Give Users Permissions

 There has to be a better way...
+Turns out there is not yet, more info [here](https://github.com/aws/containers-roadmap/issues/185)

 I found this page the most useful: https://aws.amazon.com/premiumsupport/knowledge-center/eks-api-server-unauthorized-error/